mb4512/PyDebye/README.md

 ## Running the code

 The scripts support serial mode and parallel MPI mode.
 Parallel mode comes highly recommended for systems larger than 100,000 atoms.
 For example, computing the spectrum for 100,000 atoms with no periodic boundary conditions takes about 1 minute on a single thread.
 The computational time scales as O(N^2) with the number of atoms N if no cutoff is used, and scales as O(N) if a cutoff is used.
-Note that the maximum resolution of the spectrum depends on the cutoff radius via Nyquist's theorem.
 In periodic systems, the cutoff cannot be larger than half the smaller box length.

 For an overview of input parameters and default values, run
 ```